louis-young/website-boilerplate/README.md

 `src` contains the working source code.

-`src` contains three directories:
+`src` contains three subdirectories:

-- `assets` - contains all of the static assets used in the project such as images, videos, etc.
+- `assets` - contains all of the static assets used in the project such as images, icons, videos, etc.

-- `scripts` - contains your JavaScript (including frameworks and libraries which aren't included via CDN).
+- `scripts` - contains JavaScript scripts (including frameworks and libraries which aren't included via CDN).

 - `stylesheets` - contains the Sass architecture.

 ## Markup

-Markup is linted for code quality automatically for you.
+Markup is linted for code quality automatically.
 You can add as many markup files as you wish within the `src` directory.
 Subdirectories are supported.

 ## Scripts

-Scripts are linted automatically for you to ensure a high code standard and fewer errors at runtime.
+Scripts are linted automatically to ensure a high code standard and help to prevent fewer errors at runtime.

 The `scripts` directory should contains a `vendor` subdirectory if using frameworks and libraries that are not included via a CDN.